-Figure 13 shows the evolution of the absorption minimum for a number of lines as determined from the spectral sequence.
+Figure 14 shows the evolution of the absorption minimum for a number of lines as determined from the spectral sequence.
 These were measured by a simple automatic centring algorithm where the spectra were first smoothed down to 500 km s-1 and the absorption minimum then traced through the interpolated spectral sequence and evaluated at the dates of observation.
 We also show the velocity corresponding to the blackbody radius as determined from fits to the photometry and as iteratively determined by the atmosphere modelling.
 Because of backscattering, the model blackbody radius is larger than the fitted.
 It is reasonable to expect that the photosphere is located somewhere between the blackbody surface and the region where the line with the lowest velocity is formed.
 This line is the Fe II 5169 Å line which was used in B12 to estimate the photospheric velocities.
-This means that the photospheric velocities might be overestimated with up to 50 percent and in section 5.3 we will discuss how such an error would effect the results in B12.
+Dessart & Hillier (2005) have used NLTE modelling to show that the absorption minimum of the Fe II 5169 Å line is a good estimator for the photospheric velocity in Type IIP SNe but it is not clear that this also apply to Type IIb SNe.
+Thus we have to consider the possibility that the photospheric velocities could be overestimated with up to 50 percent and in section 5.3 we will discuss how such an error would effect the results in B12.